Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-Consider now the analogous gravitational situation: a gyroscope at rest (i.e., with zero 3-velocity, $U^{i}=0$) with respect to stationary observers (arbitrarily accelerated and rotating) in a stationary gravitational field; from Eqs.~(\ref{analogy}.2b) and (\ref{HijQM}), the force exerted on it is given by: From Eq.~(\ref{Tab:analogy1+3}.7b) we have $\vec{G}\cdot\vec{H}=-\tilde{\nabla}\cdot\vec{H}$; substituting yields \cite{Natario}: Note that replacing $\{\vec{\mu},\vec{E},\vec{B}\}\rightarrow\{\vec{S},\vec{G},\vec{H}/2\}$ in Eq.~(\ref{eq:FEM_QM0}) one \emph{almost}{} obtains (\ref{eq:FNatario0}), except for a factor of 2 in the last term.
-The last term of (\ref{eq:FNatario0})-(\ref{eq:FNatario}), in this framework, can be interpreted as the {}``weight'' of the dipole's energy~\cite{Natario}.
-It plays, together with Eq.~(\ref{Tab:analogy1+3}.5b), a crucial role in the dynamics, as it cancels out the contribution of the curl of $\vec{H}$ to the force, ensuring that, in the tidal tensor form (\ref{analogy}.2b), it is given by a contraction of $S^{\alpha}$ with a \emph{symmetric}{} tensor $\mathbb{H}_{\alpha\beta}$ (see the detailed discussion in Sec.~\ref{sub:Relation1+3_TTensors}).
-This contrasts with the electromagnetic case, where the curl of $\vec{B}$ is manifest in $B_{\alpha\beta}$ (which has an antisymmetric part) and in the force.
+Note that replacing $\{\vec{\mu},\vec{E},\vec{B}\}\rightarrow\{\vec{S},\vec{G},\vec{H}/2\}$ in Eq.~(\ref{eq:FEM_QM0}) one \emph{almost}{} obtains (\ref{eq:FNatario0}), except for a factor of 2 in the last term.
+The last term of (\ref{eq:FNatario0})-(\ref{eq:FNatario}), in this framework, can be interpreted as the ``weight'' of the dipole's energy~\cite{Natario}.
+It plays, together with Eq.~(\ref{Tab:analogy1+3}.5b), a crucial role in the dynamics, as it cancels out the contribution of the curl of $\vec{H}$ to the force, ensuring that it is given by a contraction of $S^{\alpha}$ with a \emph{symmetric}{} tensor $\mathbb{H}_{\alpha\beta}$ (see the detailed discussion in Sec.~\ref{sub:Relation1+3_TTensors}).
+This contrasts with the electromagnetic case, where the curl of $\vec{B}$ is manifest in $B_{\alpha\beta}$ (which has an antisymmetric part) and in the force $F_{EM}^{\alpha}$.

 The expression (\ref{eq:FNatario}) was first found in \cite{Natario}, where it was compared to the force on a magnetic dipole as measured in the \emph{inertial}{} frame \emph{momentarily}{} comoving with it, in which case the last two terms of (\ref{eq:FEM_QM}) vanish; herein we add expression (\ref{eq:FEM_QM}), which is its electromagnetic counterpart for analogous conditions (the frame where the particle is at rest can be arbitrarily accelerating and rotating), and shows that the analogy is even stronger.